Best Beach Playgrounds In And Around Los Angeles

 Admiralty Way, Marina Del Rey, CA 90292

 Mother’s Beach may be one of the most well-known family-friendly beach spots.
-At this man-made beach, you’ll find calm waters, a children’s playground, covered picnic tables, and a scenic spot to enjoy your day.
+At this man-made beach, recently renovated and freshened up, you’ll find calm waters, a children’s playground, covered picnic tables, and a scenic spot to enjoy your day.
 Once you visit, you’ll find yourself returning again and again.

 Zuma Beach County Park